 - Poncho for rainy days

-Extra Necessities for Activities during Hudson Valley Summer
+Extra Necessities for some Hudson Valley Summer Activities

 These items are not essential for Summer in the Hudson Valley, but depending on which activities you plan to partake in during your outings, you’ll want to consider adding some of these.